On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

 \subsection{Constraints on the anomalous couplings and the operators}

-We use the {\tt Delphes} level events after selection cuts, given in Eq.~(\ref{eq:sel-cut}), to calculate all the asymmetries for the polarizations and spin correlations discussed in Section~\ref{sec:spincorr-formlaism} for a set of anomalous couplings in order to obtain a semi-analytical expressions for the observables.
-We use twenty six such benchmark couplings (five linear for each $\Delta C_1$, four linear for each $C_2$, four for $\Delta C_1^A$-$\Delta C_1^V$ cross terms, and four for $C_2^A$-$C_2^V$ cross terms) to obtain the semi analytical expressions for the cross section and all asymmetries.
-For the cross section, following expression is used to fit the data~\cite{Rahaman:2019lab}:
+We use the {\tt Delphes} level events after selection cuts, given in Eq.~(\ref{eq:sel-cut}), to calculate all the asymmetries for the polarizations and spin correlations discussed in Section~\ref{sec:spincorr-formlaism} for a set of anomalous couplings in order to obtain a semi-analytical expression for the observables.
+We use twenty six such benchmark couplings (five linear for each $\Delta C_1$, four linear for each $C_2$, four for $\Delta C_1^A$-$\Delta C_1^V$ cross terms, and four for $C_2^A$-$C_2^V$ cross terms) to obtain the semi-analytical expressions for the cross sections in four bins (Eq.~(\ref{eq:sigma-bin}) and all asymmetries.
+For the cross sections, the following expression is used to fit the data~\cite{Rahaman:2019lab}: